How Far Is 300 Feet? 15+ Things That Are 300 Feet Long

 - New York World Building

-- Seven-tenths as tall as The Great Pyramid of Giza
+- Seven-tenths as tall as the Great Pyramid of Giza

 - The Width of 2 Airport Runways